Skip to main content

 Medicaid and CHIP Rights and Responsibilities

-Find our your rights and responsibilities.
+Find out your rights and responsibilities.

 • No discrimination.
 Be treated fairly no matter your race, color, where you are from, disability, or sex.